The best thing to do is seek immediate veterinary advice, but in the meantime it is vital to prevent blood loss.

 - Gently clean the wound with lukewarm water.
 If it is only a slight graze, clean regularly and monitor.

-- If the would is bleeding, place a clean cloth, cotton wool or bandage over the wound and apply pressure either with your hands or by tying a bandage around the area.
-Never use an elastic band or constricting material as this may cut of the blood supply.
+- If the wound is bleeding, place a clean cloth, cotton wool or bandage over the wound and apply pressure, either with your hands, or by tying a bandage around the area.
+Never use an elastic band or constricting material, as this may cut off the blood supply.

 Bees and wasps stings are incredibly common during the summer months in Glasgow.
 If they are stung, our pets are often very good at letting us know by crying and drawing attention to the area.

 If you suspect your pet has been stung, the first thing to do is check to see if the sting is still present and, remove it, if possible.
 If the sting is present it is likely to be a bee sting.
 When the sting is not present, this is a good indication of a wasp sting.